 Your Water’s Fluoride

-- Please visit Missouri's "My Water’s Fluoride" page to find out whether your local water system optimally fluoridates its water.
-For more specific information, please contact your local water district.
+- Visit Missouri's "My Water’s Fluoride" page to find out whether your local water system optimally fluoridates its water.
+For more specific information, contact your local water district.

 - The current Health and Human Services guidelines for optimal water fluoridation 0.7 parts per million (ppm); the secondary maximum contaminant level (SMCL) for fluoride in drinking water is 2.0 ppm and the maximum contaminant level (MCL) for fluoride in drinking water is 4.0 ppm.

 - It is important to note that although the Department of Health and Senior Services recognizes that community water fluoridation is a safe, effective, cost efficient means to prevent tooth decay, the decision to fluoridate is up to each water district.
 Some water systems do not adjust fluoride levels at all, while others achieve optimal fluoridation by adding or removing fluoride.
 For more specific information on your public drinking water system, please contact your local water district.

 - Additionally, the Missouri Department of Natural Resources maintains a website containing Consumer Confidence Reports on each community water supply in Missouri.